Dylan van Baarle: 2025

+Soudal–Quick-Step (2026–present)

+2026

+Van Baarle made his and season debut at the Volta ao Algarve in February.
+He finished tenth on the final stage to Alto do Malhão and placed 26th overall in the general classification.

 Personal life

 Van Baarle's father Mario van Baarle and younger sister Ashlynn van Baarle have both competed as professional cyclists.
 He lives in Monaco with his partner Pauline Ferrand-Prévot, who rides for the women's team and won the 2025 Tour de France Femmes.